 In the Trees, Honey Bees by Lori Mortensen, illustrated by Cris Arbo

-This is the perfect nonfiction picture book for preschooler.
+This is the perfect nonfiction picture book for preschoolers.
 Read the short rhyming story and then fill in with the facts on each page spread if there is interest in more information.
-For a picture book with two story lines — both brief — this book covers a lot of material about bees. [nonfiction rhyming picture book, ages 2 and up]
+For a picture book with two storylines — both brief — this book covers a lot of material about bees. [nonfiction rhyming picture book, ages 2 and up]

 Hour of the Bees by Lindsay Eager

 This is not precisely about bees or what they do.
 Instead, this is a multi-generational fictional chapter book with magical realism stories told by a grandfather with dementia to his granddaughter.
 I don’t really explain myself very well.
 Here’s what I wrote about this book for my Newbery 2017 picks:

 I loved this realistic fiction chapter book about a twelve-year-old girl who is uncomfortable with her Mexican heritage.
 She and her family visit her grandfather at his rundown ranch in New Mexico.
 She’s never met him before, but they are there to help move him to Assisted Living as his dementia worsens.
 On some days, he’s not very approachable.
 On others, he is a wondrous storyteller.
 She discovers his stories about a magical oasis both bind him to this place and connect her to the Mexican roots she’s never wanted to claim. [chapter book, ages 9 and up]